chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - navigating the portal and ensuring public or private access to your datasets
 - basic data exploration in the cellxgene explorer view

 Beyond this we hope that you see the value of using this portal as a publishing platform and also welcome any comments that pertain to improving the portal and curation experience.
 You can contact us via [cellxgene@chanzuckerberg.com](cellxgene@chanzuckerberg.com).
-You can check out the following links for more information on the cellxgene ecosytem:
+You can also check out the following links for more information on the cellxgene ecosytem:

 - [cellxgene data portal](https://cellxgene.cziscience.com/)
 - [cellxgene explorer github](https://github.com/chanzuckerberg/cellxgene)